pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 In this lesson you will learn how to:

 - Build your package's source (sdist) and wheel distributions
-- Setup an account on TestPyPI (the process is similar for the real PyPI)
+- Setup an account on TestPyPI (the process is similar for PyPI)
 - Publish your package to TestPyPI and PyPI

 You will do all of your development work in this lesson using [Hatch](https://hatch.pypa.io/latest/).